"Leading in the Right Direction"

 1. The Vice President shall, in the absence or inability of the President to act, assume and perform the powers and duties herein prescribed for the President.

 2. The Vice President shall perform all other duties as required by the President.

-2. The Secretary shall attend to all correspondence of the PCRC as prescribed by the President, as well as other duties assigned by the President or Executive Committee.
+2. The Secretary shall attend to all correspondence of the PCRC as prescribed by the President, as well as other duties assigned by the President or Executive Board.

-1. The Treasurer shall maintain generally accepted accounting procedures
+1. The Treasurer shall maintain Generally Accepted Accounting Principles

 2. The Treasurer shall issue checks for PCRC activities.